Home Blog Crypto Bithumb Listing Cost 2026

 Timeline and Practical Tips

-– Week 1–2: Submission acknowledgment and initial screening.
+– Week 1–2: submission, acknowledgment and initial screening.

 Acceleration tips: KR‑localized docs, verified usage data, and rapid answers to reviewer requests.